uclaacm/mentorq/README.md

 ## Overall Development Workflow
+This workflow is for if you want to run the entire application using Docker.
 1. Navigate to the project directory
 2. Make sure your Docker Daemon is running.
 For Mac, you'll see the whale icon on the top right corner which is the daemon, so make sure that is running.
 3. Run `docker-compose up --build` when you've made changes to the code.
 Or omit the `--build` flag if you have made no changes.